-Table 10 demonstrates increasing EU Taxonomy estimated eligible revenue across the majority of the Funds.
+Table 10 demonstrates increasing EU Taxonomy estimated eligible revenue across all Funds.
 The outlying increase in the Cash Fund reflects a reduced proportion of cash instruments and an increased proportion of investments in debt securities held by the Fund.
 This change in underlying investments has driven both higher climate risk (illustrated by higher GHG emissions) and higher climate opportunities in the Cash Fund.